 - If you have different setting on your blender or juicer, start on a low setting then puree on high setting.

-There are several recipes for Spinach and Kale Smoothies, but I wanted to add something else in mine.
+There are several recipes for Spinach and Kale Smoothies, but I wanted to add something else in mind.
 I added ginger!
 That pulled the taste of the greens, the banana, and peanut butter together.

 For this particular recipe of Spinach and Kale Smoothie, I used Lactaid milk.
 I have mostly made it with Lactaid milk.
-You can also use any types of milk you prefer, but I would not suggest almond or cashew milk.
+You can also use any type of milk you prefer, but I would not suggest almond or cashew milk.

 Many people add frozen fruits in their smoothies.
 Although it is a great idea, I am not crazy about it.
 When I am ready to make my Spinach and Kale Smoothie I don’t have time to wait for the banana to freeze.